fvaleri/strimzi-debugging/sessions/007/README.md

 sessionId: dd6247d4-ccff-4f90-9581-65bf032df115
 ```

-Ok, all good, so let's finally approve the auto generated rebalance proposal.
+All good, so let's finally approve the auto generated rebalance proposal so that it can be executed.

 ```sh
 $ kubectl annotate kr my-rebalance strimzi.io/rebalance=approve